 It’s was a movement against social rules to break the norm.

 Harajuku style fashion can be crazy, colorful, exaggerated, cartoonish, and super cool.
 There are several style subcultures such as kawaii, wamono, loligoth, Cyber/Punk, and many many more.

 The best time and place to see the locals dressed up is during the weekends in Harajuku.
 When they’re not at work or in school.

 Santa Monica Crepes

-Do you have any other questions about Harajuku?
+Do you have more questions about Harajuku?
 Leave a comment below!